MishaTTL/Iframe/README.md

 The extension allows in a MediWiki the embedding of foreign web pages via an `iframe`.

+Edited by Misha to remove references to unknown hosts.

 # Usage

 `<iframe k="rstudio" p="page" w="800" h="600" />`